secretnodes/secretnodes.org/docs/tutorials/prep-sn-nuc.md

 7. Server Hostname & Label : What ever you want!

-# Part 2 - Log into your Secret Node
+# Part 2 - Remote into your Secret Node

 1. Get the password for your VPS from the server page.